West Moberly First Nations

-The West Moberly First Nations is a First Nations located in the Peace River Country in northern British Columbia.
+West Moberly First Nations is a First Nation located in the Peace River Country in northern British Columbia.
 They are part of the Dunne-za and Cree cultural and language groups.
-The West Moberly First Nations used to be part of the Hudson Hope Band, but in 1977 the band split becoming the modern-day Halfway River First Nation and West Moberly First Nations.
+West Moberly First Nations used to be part of the Hudson Hope Band, but in 1977 the band split becoming the modern-day Halfway River First Nation and West Moberly First Nations.

 The Nation is located on the West Moberly Lake 168A reserve, at the west end of Moberly Lake, about 90 km southwest of Fort St. John, within territory covered by Treaty 8.
 Facilities on the reserve include the band administration office, the leadership offices, the lands management building, a community health centre, the Dakii Yadze childcare centre and the Dunne-za Lodge.

 West Moberly is affiliated with the Treaty 8 Tribal Association, which is registered under the B.C.
 Societies Act.

 Governance

 West Moberly First Nations Chief and Council consists of a generally elected Chief and four family Councillors that are elected according to the preference of each of the main families (Brown, Dokkie, Desjarlais, and Miller).
 West Moberly used to operate under a governance model set forward by Indigenous and Northern Affairs Canada (INAC), but a custom governance system was established in 2000.
 Under the custom governance system, every member over the age of 19 has a vote, and council may not proceed on any action without support from 50% + 1 of its membership.